Aman0509/learningSystemDesign/README.md

 # Transactions

-A transaction is a series of database operations that are considered to be a _"single unit of work"_.
+a transaction is a sequence of one or more database operations (such as read, write, update, or delete) that are treated as a _"single, logical unit of work"_.
 The operations in a transaction either all succeed, or they all fail.
 In this way, the notion of a transaction supports data integrity when part of a system fails.
 Not all databases choose to support ACID transactions, usually because they are prioritizing other optimizations that are hard or theoretically impossible to implement together.

 _Usually, relational databases support ACID transactions, and non-relational databases don't (there are exceptions)._